Franklin M. Fisher: Publications

 Fisher was the author or co-author of hundreds of scholarly articles and many books.
 He wrote books addressing antitrust issues.
 In 1983, he co-authored Folded, Spindled and Mutilated: Economic Analysis and U.S. vs. IBM.
 The book is about the antitrust case U.S. vs. IBM, in which Fisher was the lead expert economist for the defense.
 In 1985, he edited Antitrust and Regulation: Essays in Memory of John J. McGowan, which contains original essays by economists and lawyers addressing important aspects of antitrust and regulation.

 He wrote a monograph sponsored by the Econometric Society on the economic theory of general equilibria and disequilibria:

 Awards

 Fisher received the John Bates Clark Medal in 1973.
-He had been Fellow of the Econometric Society since 1963 and from 1968 to 1977 he was the editor of Econometrica, Society's journal.
+He had been a fellow of the Econometric Society since 1963, and from 1968 to 1977 he was the editor of Econometrica, Society's journal.
 He was President of the Econometric Society in 1979.
 He was also a member of the American Economic Association.
-He had been Fellow of American Academy of Arts and Sciences since 1969.
+He had been a fellow of the American Academy of Arts and Sciences since 1969.